gatsbyjs/gatsby/docs/docs/themes/conventions.md

 ## Separating queries and presentational components

 As a theme author, it's preferable to separate your data gathering and the components that render the data.
-This makes it easier for end users to be able to override a component like `PostList` or `AuthorCard` without having to write a [pageQuery](/docs/page-query) or [StaticQuery](/docs/static-query).
+This makes it easier for end users to be able to shadow a component like `PostList` or `AuthorCard` without having to write a [pageQuery](/docs/page-query) or [StaticQuery](/docs/static-query).

 ### Page queries